 Interesting backgrounds, real-life use situations, and entertaining or educating imagery will have a tremendous impact on your sales.
 Really, your product photos should be treated as mini ads, showcasing the value in the purchase.
 Use professional photos and enhance each of them to drive more transactions for your online store.

 11. Implement a customer referral program

 I’ve already mentioned social proof and UGC because your shoppers trust other consumers.
 And, people who are just getting to know your brand are more likely to trust a family member, friend, or influencer over you.
 Why?
 Because they know you have something to gain.
 A referral program allows you to leverage previously-established trust to grow your retail operations.

 Tools like Referral Candy and Conjured Referrals can help you create stunning, automated referral programs.
 Your customers get rewards for finding new customers, and most of the work is off your plate.

 When a customer lands on your website for the first time, they are looking at your prices and researching the best store to make the purchase.
-If you can offer a discount code for signing up for your email list, you complete two tasks: 1.
-Build your email list; 2.
-Tempt the shopper to make the purchase with you rather than your competitor.
-And, discounts that expire soon have a higher potential for triggering an immediate sale.
+If you can offer a discount code for signing up for your email list, you complete two tasks:

 Once a shopper leaves your shopping cart at the last minute, you know they’re interested in buying from you.
 But, without an abandoned cart recovery plan, you may never see them again; there’s a gaping hole in your bucket.
-So, do everything you can to get shoppers back to complete their purchase.
+So, do everything you can to get shoppers back to complete their purchases.

 Try implementing the following: